First Trust United Kingdom AlphaDEX Fund (NASDAQ:FKU) Declares Dividend Increase – $0.13 Per Share

 First Trust United Kingdom AlphaDEX Fund (NASDAQ:FKU) announced a quarterly dividend on Wednesday, September 23rd, Zacks reports.
-Investors of record on Friday, September 25th will be paid a dividend of 0.126 per share on Wednesday, September 30th.
-This represents a $0.50 dividend on an annualized basis and a yield of 1.69%.
-The ex-dividend date of this dividend is Thursday, September 24th.
-This is a boost from First Trust United Kingdom AlphaDEX Fund’s previous quarterly dividend of $0.09.
+Stockholders of record on Friday, September 25th will be paid a dividend of 0.126 per share on Wednesday, September 30th.
+This represents a $0.50 annualized dividend and a dividend yield of 1.69%.
+The ex-dividend date is Thursday, September 24th.
+This is a positive change from First Trust United Kingdom AlphaDEX Fund’s previous quarterly dividend of $0.09.

-First Trust United Kingdom AlphaDEX Fund has increased its dividend by 61.0% over the last three years.
+First Trust United Kingdom AlphaDEX Fund has raised its dividend by 61.0% over the last three years.

 Receive News & Ratings for First Trust United Kingdom AlphaDEX Fund Daily - Enter your email address below to receive a concise daily summary of the latest news and analysts' ratings for First Trust United Kingdom AlphaDEX Fund and related companies with MarketBeat.com's FREE daily email newsletter.